Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 Sorry, get out.

-Well that sounds quite esoteric.
+Well, that sounds quite esoteric.

-Um but uh right, let's let's move on.
+But right, let's move on.

 Cool.